Moosegctcok/Moosegctcok/README.md

 - 🌱 I’m currently learning ...
 Github and programming basics
 - 🎂My birthday is November 4th
 - 📫How to reach me ...
 Allbr911@gctcok.edu
--ヾ(•ω•`)I am vice president of my schools BPA chapter
+- ヾ(•ω•`) I am vice president of my schools BPA chapter
 - 🐐My favorite animals are dogs, goats, and llamas
 - 🍜🧇 I like to cook for my friends and family for fun